Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptSaver

-A "ptSaver" node exports the ScriptVal content back to a JSON file.
+A "ptSaver" node exports the Fusion ScriptVal content back to a JSON file.

 ![ptSaver](images/fuse-ptSaver.png)